imgbot/Imgbot/Docs/aggressive-compression.md

-You can maximize ImgBot's compression through the `.imgbotconfig` file.
+You can maximize Imgbot's compression through the `.imgbotconfig` file.

  - This configuration is optional and is only required if you require a more aggressive compression of images
  - Accepts the syntax: true|false